felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ---

-**IMPORTANT NOTE:** The menu description and banner image are required to successfully publish your menu to Deliveroo.
+**IMPORTANT NOTE:** The menu description and banner image are required to successfully push your catalog to Deliveroo.

 ---